Understanding the Accounts & Buildings Contact Hierarchy

 Inspect Point offers a lot of features related to contacts, such as: viewing and assigning your contact’s roles, assigning them to a building or account, and managing your sales team.

 Because these tools are valuable to your business, it’s important to understand the various screens and actions associated with contacts.
-To this point, we will be following a single contact, Nick, as we navigate through Inspect Point on all the pages our contact hierarchy impacts.
+To this point, we will be following a single contact, Griffin, as we navigate through Inspect Point on all the pages our contact hierarchy impacts.

 The Contact Hierarchy